lokesh1729/lokesh1729-com-gatsby/content/posts/2021-12-13---resources-for-cracking-data-strctures-and-algorithms-interview.md

   These involve in data structures and algorithms.
 Cracking it is not easy.
 You need good understanding and practice.
 In this blog post, I'll share some of the useful resources for preparing for the interview.
-category: coding interviews
+category: software engineering
 tags:
+  - software-engineering
+  - coding-interviews
-  - interviews
+  - software-engineering-interviews
 ---
 Hello Everyone,